mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 The Marathon utilises custom maneuver and jump drives designed and licensed by Ling Standard Products and relies on high efficiency batteries for jump drive operations.
-Although on-board repair drones are capable of maintaining the ship’s systems and spares are normally carried in the cargo hold, maintenance, especially beyond the frontier can be problematic.
+Although on-board repair drones are capable of maintaining the ship's systems and spares are normally carried in the cargo hold, maintenance, especially beyond the frontier can be problematic.
 Widespread adoption of the Marathon has been limited by the need to return to Imperial space for annual maintenance.

 ELI MARAUDER CORSAIR
-The Eli have historically utilised captured ships and ‘standard’ corsair models but since 1100 some Eli have begun appearing in custom Marauder ships.
+The Eli have historically utilised captured ships and 'standard' corsair models but since 1100 some Eli have begun appearing in custom Marauder ships.
 The ship is a black flying wing, angular for stealth but highly manoeuvrable.
 Limited by its modest Tech Level, it is still